Murder of Vicky Hernández: Crime

 Hernández was murdered during the 2009 Honduran coup d'état.
 On 28 June 2009, as the crisis took over the country, Hernández was shot in the head, dying from her wounds.

 The crime took place in San Pedro Sula, a city that has had a problem with crime for decades.

 Afterwards

 The state of Honduras investigated Hernández's death.
 One year after Hernández's murder, two other transgender women who had witnessed her killing and testified that they had seen members of the police on a patrol car approach Hernández the day of her death, were themselves murdered.

-The Robert F. Kennedy Human Rights organization and the Red Lesbica Cattrachas, a lesbian rights organization in Honduras, represented Hernández's family on the Inter-American Court of Human Rights (ICHR), arguing that Hernández's murder was an extrajudicial murder and that the case was negligently investigated by the country's government.
+The Robert F. Kennedy Human Rights organization and the Red Lesbica Cattrachas, a lesbian feminist organization in Honduras founded by Indyra Mendoza, represented Hernández's family on the Inter-American Court of Human Rights (ICHR), arguing that Hernández's murder was an extrajudicial murder and that the case was negligently investigated by the country's government.
 The ICHR also found evidence that agents acting for the government were involved in the crime.

 On 9 May, 2022, Honduran president Xiomara Castro apologized to Hernández's family and recognized the government's responsibility for the murder.